 If you're like us, however, and only have each other to lean on, you may want to consider making arrangements far in advance if you have the financial means.
 The best night doulas typically book up 3-6 months before baby's due date.

-It’s always possible that you could be blessed with a baby who is an inherently good sleeper and find a night doula is unnecessary.
+It's always possible that you could be blessed with a baby who is an inherently good sleeper and find a night doula is unnecessary.
 Our babies were not like that.
-Like anything with parenting, deciding whether or not to hire a night doula is a personal decision for you and your growing family.
+Like anything with parenting, deciding whether or not to hire a night doula is a personal decision.

 Readers, have you hired a night doula before?
 What was your experience like?
 For those of you with kids, how were they with sleep as newborns and infants?

 P.S. from Sam: Without a night doula, there was no way I could publish 3X-4X a week for the first four months after our daughter's birth.
 Once preschool was shut down in March, having a night doula became even more valuable since we were both on childcare duty all day during the day.

 Further, a night doula and au pair helped me finish my new bestselling book, Buy This, Not That: How To Spend Your Way To Wealth And Freedom!
 The book is one of the best personal finance books today.
 And I have our childcare support to thank.

 Therefore, if you have enjoyed Financial Samurai in 2020 and gained value from what I have written, you can thank my wife and the night doula.
 It is impossible to write coherently when you are exhausted and sleep-deprived.